 If you set off without setting roles and responsibility then you will fail the standards check without doubt because neither of you know what you’re supposed to be doing!
 The only time it’s ok to just get in and go is if you have already worked on the skill in the previous lesson and are just carrying on from where you left off a few days later.

 This is stated in ADI1 (the examiners marking guide) when it says “…where the ADI and the pupil have been working together for some time prior to the standards check, they may have already laid down the basic structure of the pupil’s learning goals.
 This needs to be taken into account when assessing this element.”.

-If you want to see my epic 3 hour video where I go over every point of the standards check section of ADI1 then just sign up for my video zone.
+If you want to see my epic 3 hour video where I go over every point of the standards check section of ADI1 then you can watch all of my standards check videos for free.